 - Testing & Bug Fixing – Our developers follow the step of testing the product during/after the development process to ensure that there are not any bugs or technical issues that could affect the product in any manner.

-- Deployment of Project on Live Server – After being tested for any sorts of bugs or tech-issues, we further deployed the project on live server to analyse its performance and give it a heads-up, if everything turned out well.
+- Deployment of Project on Live Server – After being tested for any sorts of bugs or tech issues, we further deployed the project on the live server to analyze its performance and give it a heads-up, if everything turned out well.

 - Client Hand holding & Training – The second last step was to hand over the project to the client as a finished product.
 Our developers walked them through all the functionalities and gave them the training that would help them use the product as if they developed it themselves.